-As the ongoing crises of racial injustice and the coronavirus pandemic confront many U.S. cities, there is a third risk that is also on the mind of many at the moment—the potential for climate and environmental disasters to hit communities already experiencing other emergencies.
+As the ongoing crises of racial injustice and the coronavirus pandemic confront many U.S. cities, a third risk is also on the mind of many at the moment—the potential for climate and environmental disasters to hit communities already experiencing other emergencies.
 The Salt Lake City area experienced a magnitude 5.7 earthquake in March just days after national and state public emergencies were declared in response to the coronavirus pandemic; Los Angeles also experienced a similar-sized earthquake in June.

 To help municipalities in the Salt Lake City region create a more resilient and equitable disaster response to this and future earthquakes, ULI Utah—with the support of the Institute’s Urban Resilience Program—brought in local and national experts for a webinar on how Utah and other seismically vulnerable places can start preparing today for the “Big One” that could arrive any day.